 Probability Class 12th Notes - Free NCERT Class 12 Maths Chapter 13 Notes - Download PDF

 Probability defines the chances of the occurrence of an event.
-For example chances of getting an even number when we roll a die are 50%, then its probability is 0.5.
+For example, the chances of getting an even number when we roll a die are 50%, so we can call its probability 0.5.
 The probability of any event lies between 0 to 1, where 0 shows the absolute impossibility of an event, and 1 shows the maximum chances of an event certainly.
-Class 12 Maths chapter 13 notes contain the basics of probability, conditional probability, probability distribution, and all related theorems.
+NCERT Class 12 Maths Chapter 13 Notes can help you to understand the likelihood of any event occurring.
+The main purpose of these NCERT Notes of Probability Class 12 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

 This Story also Contains

-The main idea behind these Class 12 Maths Chapter 13 notes is to make the learning process easier for students and make a convenient revision tool whenever they need to recall important concepts and formulas.
-Experienced Careers360 experts prepared these notes, following the latest CBSE syllabus.
-Students should go through the NCERT textbook solutions first before checking these notes.
-For further practice, they can use NCERT exemplar solutions.
+The main idea behind these NCERT Class 12 Maths Notes is to make the learning process easier for students and make a convenient revision tool whenever they need to recall important concepts and formulas.
+Experienced subject matter experts at Careers360 have prepared these Probability Class 12 Notes, following the latest CBSE syllabus.
+Students should go through the NCERT textbook solutions first before checking these NCERT Class 12 Maths Chapter 13 Notes.
+For the syllabus, solutions, and chapter-wise PDFs, head over to this link: NCERT.

 Conditional Probability